Val Romney: 1744 to 1745

 Romney was lauded as a "mighty play'r" in Cricket, An Heroic Poem (1745) by James Love.
-This poem was written to commemorate a celebrated match between Kent and All-England at the Artillery Ground on 18 June 1744, in which Romney was captain of the Kent XI.
+This poem was written to commemorate a celebrated match between Kent and England at the Artillery Ground on 18 June 1744, in which Romney was the captain of Kent.

 In August and September of the same year, Romney played for the London Cricket Club in three matches against Surrey.
+They first met at Moulsey Hurst on Friday, 24 August, and London won.
+Robert Colchin and Romney played as given men for London.
+The stakes for this match were reported to be "£50 a side".
+There was a return match the following Monday, 27th, at the Artillery Ground, and London with Colchin and Romney were again the winners.
+A third match was scheduled at the Artillery Ground for Friday, 7 September with Romney playing for London, but no post-match details are known.

 At the end of the 1744 season, Romney played in two "threes" matches at the Artillery Ground.
-The first was billed as "Long Robin's Side v Richard Newland's Side", the teams being Robert Colchin, Romney and John Bryant against Richard Newland, Edward Aburrow senior (replacing John Mills) and Joe Harris.
-The stake was two hundred guineas and the players involved were stated to be the "best in England".
-In the second match on 1 October, the sides were Colchin, James Bryant and Joe Harris versus Romney, John Bryant and Thomas Waymark.
+The first was billed as "Long Robin's Side v Stephen Dingate's Side", the teams being Robert Colchin, Romney, and John Bryant against Richard Newland, Edward Aburrow Sr (replacing John Mills), and Joe Harris.
+The stake was two hundred guineas, and the players involved were stated to be the "best in England".
+In the second match on 1 October, the teams were Robert Colchin, James Bryant, and Joe Harris versus Romney, John Bryant, and Thomas Waymark.